IgnacioGCL/weissehugel.com/_basses/koralle.md

 ---
 layout: guitar
 title: Koralle
-description: The Koralle was the first of the WH basses.
+description: The Koralle, the first of Weisse Hügel basses.
 Modern, reliable, ergonomic, balanced and powerful.
-The concepts that gave rise to the other models of the brand
+All the concepts that gave rise the other models of the brand
 model: Koralle
 permalink: /basses/koralle
 url: /basses/koralle